This is the perfect tactic for destroying your channel:

 Change the focus to your viewers.
 Understand them and do stuff that they want to see.

-The first step to becoming successful on YouTube is throwing your ego away and focus on everyone else.
+The first step to becoming successful on YouTube is throwing your ego away and focusing on everyone else.

 What to do instead